Dreamown/im2mesh_matlab/README.md

 - Accurately preserve the contact details between different phases.
 - Incorporates polyline smoothing and simplification
 - Able to avoid sharp corners when simplifying polylines.
+- Able to edit polygonal boundary before mesh generation.
-- Support phase selection before meshing.
+- Support phase selection and local mesh refinement.
 - 4 mesh generators are available for selection: [MESH2D](https://github.com/dengwirda/mesh2d), [generateMesh](https://www.mathworks.com/help/pde/ug/pde.pdemodel.generatemesh.html), [Gmsh](https://gmsh.info/), and pixelMesh.
-- Generated mesh can be exported as `inp` file (Abaqus), `bdf` file (Nastran bulk data, compatible with COMSOL), `msh` file (Gmsh mesh format), and MATLAB PDE model object.
-- Mesh can also be exported as many other formats via Gmsh, such as `stl` and `vtk`.
-- Graphical user interface (GUI) version is available as a MATLAB app.
+- Graphical user interface (GUI) version is available as a MATLAB app and as a standalone desktop application.

 <p align="center">
   <img src = "https://mjx888.github.io/im2mesh_demo_html/GUI.png" height="300">
 </p>
+**Generated mesh can be exported as:**

+- `inp` file with boundary node set (Abaqus)
+- `bdf` file (Nastran bulk data, compatible with COMSOL),
+- `msh` file (Gmsh mesh format)
+- MATLAB PDE model object
+- For other formats (such as `stl` and `vtk`), you can import the generated `msh` file into software Gmsh and then export.

 ## Dependencies